I will thoroughly explain how to use Google Pay. Google Pay is a combination of 2 apps, Android Pay and Google Wallet.

 Now You Know How To Use Google Pay:

-Now you know how to use Google Pay, if you have any comments or questions about any of this information.
+If you have any comments or questions about any of this information.
 Or if you would like to share your experiences with me, please feel free to do so in the comment section below.